-State 5 Montana Wheatgrass/Three-tip Sagebrush Plant Community
+State 5 Rhizomatous Wheatgrass/Three-tip Sagebrush Plant Community

-Community 5.1 Montana Wheatgrass/Three-tip Sagebrush Plant Community
+Community 5.1 Rhizomatous Wheatgrass/Three-tip Sagebrush Plant Community

-This plant community currently is found under prescribed grazing and is perpetuated by a fire cycle, which maintains the removal of big sagebrush.
-Three-tip sagebrush and Montana wheatgrass are significant components of this plant community.
-Cool-season grasses remain an important component, but some bunchgrasses are not as abundant.
-Dominant grasses include Montana wheatgrass, prairie junegrass, and rhizomatous wheatgrasses, and of less frequency Columbia needlegrass, Idaho fescue, bluebunch wheatgrass, and spikefescue.
-Grasses of secondary importance include one-spike oatgrass, slender wheatgrass, spike trisetum, and bluegrasses.
-Forbs commonly found in this plant community include biscuitroot, wild onion, buckwheat, leafy wildparsley, phlox, lupine, larkspur, asters, pussytoes, and American vetch.
-Three-tip sagebrush as well as pockets of black sagebrush can comprise as much as 25% of the total production.
-When compared to the Historical Climax Plant Community, Montana wheatgrass, and rhizomatous wheatgrass have increased.
+This plant community currently is found under prescribed grazing and is perpetuated by a fire cycle, which maintains the removal of shrubs with the exception of three-tip sagebrush.
+Three-tip sagebrush is a significant component of this plant community.
+Coolseason grasses remain an important component, but some bunchgrasses are not as abundant.
+Dominant grasses include Montana wheatgrass, Lettermans needlegrass, and rhizomatous wheatgrasses, and of less frequency Columbia needlegrass, Idaho fescue, bluebunch wheatgrass, and spikefescue.
+Grasses of secondary importance include prairie junegrass, slender wheatgrass, spike trisetum, and bluegrasses.
+Forbs commonly found in this plant community include balsamroot, paintbrush, phlox, groundsel, penstemon, larkspur, lupine, pussytoes, hawksbeard, and American vetch.
+Three-tip sagebrush can comprise as much as 25% of the total production.
+When compared to the Historical Climax Plant Community, Montana wheatgrass, rhizomatous wheatgrass, and three-tip sagebrush have increased.
 Columbia needlegrass, bluebunch wheatgrass, spikefescue, and Idaho fescue have decreased.
 Production of cool-season grasses has remained about the same.
 Cheatgrass can be common and in large patches, but most of the invaded areas are relatively small.
-Annual production ranges from 450 to 900 pounds.
-This plant community is resistant to change.
+Annual production ranges from 400 to 900 pounds.
+This plant community is resistant to change as once three-tip sagebrush becomes the dominant shrub it is difficult for other shrubs to become established.
 The herbaceous species present are well adapted to grazing; however, species composition can be altered through long-term overgrazing.
 The herbaceous component is mostly intact and plant vigor and replacement capabilities are sufficient.
 Water flow patterns and litter movement may be occurring but only on steeper slopes.
 Incidence of pedestalling is minimal.
 Soils are mostly stable and the surface shows minimum soil loss.
 The watershed is functioning and the biotic community is intact.
 Transitions or pathways leading to other plant communities are as follows: • Prescribed grazing and brush management will convert this plant community to the HCPC.
 Controlling three-tip sagebrush is difficult as it is a strong resprouter.
-Reestablishing the big and black sagebrush stand may be difficult and may take many years. • Heavy, continuous, season-long grazing will convert this plant community to a Rhizomatous Wheatgrass/Bluegrass Plant community.
-More than likely, three-tip sage will persist in varying degrees as it is difficult to control and is a strong resprouter.
+Reestablishing the black sagebrush and antelope bitterbrush stand may be difficult and may take many years. • Heavy, continuous, season-long grazing will convert this plant community to a Rhizomatous Wheatgrass/Bluegrass Plant community.
+More than likely, three-tip sage will persist in varying degrees, as it is difficult to control and is a strong resprouter.